You are here: Infothek - Measuring your blood pressure - How accurate are blood pressure monitors?

 ≥100 mmHg: ≥5%

-Part 1: Passed if 73.7% (73/99) of the differences between the measurements ≤ 5 mmHg, 87.9% (87/99) ≤ 10 mmHg, 97.6% (96/99) ≤ 15 mmHg
+Part 1: Passes if 73.7% (73/99) of the differences are 5 mmHg, 87.9% (87/99) are 10 mmHg, and 97.6% (96/99) are 15 mmHg.

-Part 2 (Accuracy): Number of participants with 0, 2 or 3 absolute differences ≤ 5 mmHg
+Part 2 (accuracy): Number of participants with 0, 2 or 3 absolute differences 5 mmHg.

-The mean test-reference blood pressure difference and the standard deviation per cuff subgroup must be reported without pass/fail criteria for the test device
+The mean testreference blood pressure difference and the standard deviation per cuff subgroup must be reported for the test device without pass/fail criteria.

 Accuracy